yehia67/documentation/iota-js/0.1/how-to-guides/create-account.md

 :::success:Congratulations!
 :tada: You've created an account that will automate promoting and reattaching transactions as well as manage your CDAs.
 :::

-## Import existing seed state

-To import an existing seed state into an account, ...
-By default the seed state is the project's root.
-When importing state a new db is created..
-The seed state must be in the correct format.